docker/docs/content/network/drivers/host.md

 ### Limitations

-The host network feature of Docker Desktop works on layer 4.
+- The host network feature of Docker Desktop works on layer 4.
 This means that unlike with Docker on Linux, network protocols that operate below TCP or UDP are not supported.

-Also, the feature doesn't work with Enhanced Container Isolation enabled, since isolating your containers from the host and allowing them access to the host network contradict each other.
+- This feature doesn't work with Enhanced Container Isolation enabled, since isolating your containers from the host and allowing them access to the host network contradict each other.
+- IPv6 is not yet supported.
+Services need to use IPv4 and bind to address 127.0.0.1 in the container to be visible on the host.

 ## Next steps